Jun 6, 2025

 Hiring and replacement costs

-A phone answering service costs $3,000-$10,000 per year.
-That's a savings of $48,000+ annually.
+A phone answering service typically costs $3,000 to $10,000 per year, resulting in annual savings of over $48,000.

 Stop Missing Calls When Competitors Do